akshayramagiri/Tindog/README.md

 # Application

-This website is made by using [Atom](https://atom.io/) code editor easy to useand customizable
+This website is made by using [Atom](https://atom.io/) code editor easy to use and customizable